QuantumWarp/simple-file-tagger/README.md

 ### Features

+- Sort folders above files
 - Allow deletion of files
 - Add an in app help section
 - Option for generating unique guid for initial filename
-- Add search/filtering of file explorer
+- Add search/filtering of file explorer, especially to show untagged files
+- Easier to use date picker

 ### Code